keane032/SpeechToText_Flutter/README.md

 # voicecommand

-simple flutter application which convert audio to text (works only IOS)
+simple flutter application which convert audio to text (works only IOS) using swift and flutter